Regular Isotopy Classes of Link Diagrams From Thompson's Groups: A classification of the regular isotopy classes in L ( F )

+\begin{remark} Oriented-compliance is closely related to the \textit{linking matrix}.
+If the link diagram $D$ has components $C_1,\dots,C_n$, then the $(i,j)$th entry of the linking matrix of $D$ is one half of the sum of the signs of the crossings between $C_i$ and $C_j$, which is equal to the sum of the signs of the crossings in which $C_i$ is the under-strand and $C_j$ is the over-strand.

-\begin{remark} Oriented-compliance is closely related to the \textit{linking matrix}, the symmetric matrix of linking numbers.
-If we double all entries of the linking matrix of some diagram $D$ and then replace the diagonal entries with the writhes of the components of $D$, then the oriented-compliance of $D$ is equivalent to each row of the resulting symmetric matrix summing to zero. \end{remark}
+If we replace, for all $i$, the $i$th diagonal entry with the writhe of $C_i$, then the oriented-compliance of $D$ is equivalent to each row of the resulting symmetric matrix summing to zero. \end{remark}

 \begin{theorem} An oriented link diagram $D$ is \textit{oriented-compliant} if and only if there is some $g\in \vec{F}$ such that $\vec{L}(g) \simsub{23} D$. \end{theorem}

 \begin{proof} First suppose that $D$ is an oriented link diagram with some $g \in \vec{F}$ such that $\vec{L}(g) \simsub{23} D$.
 Since $u_D$ is regular-isotopy invariant, to show that $D$ is oriented-compliant, it suffices to show that $\vec{L}(g)$ is oriented-compliant.
 Let $C$ be a component of $\vec{L}(g)$.
 By the construction for $\vec{L}$, each crossing in the top half-plane bijectively corresponds to a crossing in the bottom half-plane, and since the shaded face between these two crossings is consistently oriented either clockwise or counterclockwise, the two crossings have opposite signs.
 It follows that $u_D(C)$ vanishes.
 This holds for each component $C$, so $D$ is oriented-compliant.